Leftover Turkey Casserole is fast, easy, and ready in under 45 minutes! The perfect dish to use up all of your leftovers from the big day!

-Sabrina’s Leftover Turkey Recipe
+Sabrina’s Leftover Turkey Casserole Recipe

-Most people have a ton of leftovers after Thanksgiving, and this casserole is the perfect way to use them.
-It’s creamy and indulgent, totally filling, and reminds you that the holidays aren’t quite over until all of the food is gone.
-Flavorful turkey recipe is a guaranteed crowd-pleaser that your family will look forward to almost as much as the actual holiday dinner.
+After Thanksgiving Dinner, I always find myself with more Roast Turkey, Green Beans, and Gravy than one family can eat.
+Instead of just microwaving the leftovers, follow this foolproof method to make them into a Casserole.
+This recipe is the perfect way to use them all up!
+It’s creamy and indulgent, filling, and reminds you that the holidays aren’t quite over until all of the food is gone.
+A flavorful turkey recipe is a guaranteed crowd-pleaser that your family will look forward to almost as much as the actual holiday dinner.

 Recipe Card